hravnx/mdre/README.md

 # mdre
-React starter kit with Material Design, readux and webpack
+React starter kit with Material Design, redux and webpack